Service Bureau portal

 Both exams are a multiple choice examination and open book, for more information please refer to these documents.

 The specialists have to maintain their certification by passing the exam within three years after there has been significant change to the examinations (i.e. new major product release)

 c.
 Skills certification process steps

-- The service bureau should provide SWIFT with details of the individuals to be enrolled for skills certification by sending an email to SB.Certification.firstname.lastname@example.org.
+1. The Service Bureau should provide SWIFT with details of the individuals to be enrolled for skills certification by emailing to SB.Certification.firstname.lastname@example.org.

-- Using the eligibility key, the candidate must register and schedule an examination appointment with our external testing provider, Prometric.
-The candidate can select a preferred date and location for the examination.
-The cost of registering for each exam is USD 200 per person.
+3. Using the eligibility key, the candidate must register and schedule an examination appointment on SWIFTSmart for the on-boarding exam and with our external testing provider, Prometric for the connectivity exam.

 The cost of registering to the connectivity exam is $200 USD per person and attempt and it is free for the on-boarding exam on SWIFTSmart.

 4. For the on-boarding exam, candidate must have an active swift.com account and access to SWIFTSmart.